dgc-network/coliving-protocol/identity-service/src/notifications/README.md

 * Notification - userId: U2, entityId: P1, type: 'CreateAgreement'
   * NotificationAction - actionEntityType: 'agreement', entityId: T1

-Scenario: User U1 subscribes to user U3 and U3 uploads a public Playlist P1
+Scenario: User U1 subscribes to user U3 and U3 uploads a public ContentList P1
 DB Entries
-* Notification - userId: U1, entityId: P1, type: 'CreatePlaylist'
+* Notification - userId: U1, entityId: P1, type: 'CreateContentList'
-  * NotificationAction - actionEntityType: 'playlist', entityId: U3
+  * NotificationAction - actionEntityType: 'content list', entityId: U3

-Note: The pattern for create playlist and album are the same for with the only difference being the notification type field 'CreatePlaylist', 'CreateAlbum'
+Note: The pattern for create content list and album are the same for with the only difference being the notification type field 'CreateContentList', 'CreateAlbum'
-Note: The reason agreement creation notifications are different from playlist/album notifications is because agreements can be grouped together, but playlist/album creation cannot be.
+Note: The reason agreement creation notifications are different from content list/album notifications is because agreements can be grouped together, but content list/album creation cannot be.

 **Announcement**
 Scenario: New product feature notification to be sent to all users.